digiwand/digiwand/README.md

 My name is Ariella Vu.
 I've been working professionally as a full-stack engineer for 6+ years.
 My focus has been on the client-side.
 Over the last 3+ years, I've worked remotely.
 - 🔭 &nbsp; I’m currently working on developing Next.js / ReactJS websites
-- 🌱 &nbsp; I recently left my job to work on personal projects and seek new remote opportunities Fall 2021
 - 👯 &nbsp; I’m looking to collaborate on clean code to make a positive impact
 - 😄 &nbsp; Pronouns: she/her/they/them
 - ⚡ &nbsp;Other Hobbies: